 How Do Top Performers Balance Rapport and Urgency?
-(Be sure and take the Heart and Sell Quiz)

 Think about your last few customer calls.
 When you first spoke, were they excited, glad to speak with you, thrilled to buy—or were they suspicious, frazzled and impatient?
 If you said the former, I want your job.
 Truth is, most prospects don’t want to be sold; it’s your job to move them from a negative emotional state to a positive one.
 This involves creating a structure.